OpenEvalProject/evals/manuscripts/elife-23570/v2/manuscript.md

 Thus, our method can be used to screen for negative and positive genetic interactions in a rapid, labor-efficient and genome-wide manner, in strains bearing single and multiple mutations.

-## Chemical genetics approach
+### Chemical genetics approach

 To assess our method’s ability to uncover drug targets, we used the well-characterized immune-suppressive macrolide rapamycin.
-Rapamycin blocks cell proliferation by inhibiting the target of rapamycin complex I (TORC1), through binding to the Fk506-sensitive Proline Rotamase Fpr1 (
+Rapamycin blocks cell proliferation by inhibiting the target of rapamycin complex I (TORC1), through binding to the Fk506-sensitive Proline Rotamase Fpr1 (Heitman et al., 1991).
+The TORC1 complex integrates nutrient-sensing pathways and regulates cellular growth accordingly.
+Rapamycin treatment therefore elicits a starvation response, which stops proliferation.
+We generated and harvested a wild-type library, then grew it in medium containing rapamycin at low concentration.
+To compare it to an untreated wild-type library, we counted the number of sequencing reads mapping to each of the 6603 yeast CDSs in both conditions (Figure 6A).
+Most genes fell on a diagonal, as they do not influence growth on rapamycin.
+By contrast, a few genes were robustly covered by sequencing reads in the rapamycin-treated library, indicating that their interruption conferred rapamycin resistance.
+Expectedly, the best hit was FPR1, encoding the receptor for rapamycin (Hall, 1996).
+Other hits included RRD1 (Rapamycin-Resistant Deletion 1), TIP41, GLN3, SAP190, PSP2, CCS1, ESL2 and members of the PP2A phosphatase PPH21 and PPM1 (Figure 6A).
+These genes are either directly involved in rapamycin signaling or known to confer rapamycin resistance upon deletion (Xie et al., 2005).

 ![Figure 6.](https://cdn.elifesciences.org/articles/23570/elife-23570-fig6-v2.jpg)

 **Figure 6.:** (A) Comparison of the number of sequencing reads mapping to each of the 6603 yeast CDSs in rapamycin-untreated (x-axis) and -treated (y-axis) libraries.
 Note the difference in scale between both axis due to the high representation of rapamycin-resistant clones.
 (B) Distribution of transposons and number of associated sequencing reads on the PIB2 gene.
 Transposons with high number of sequencing reads in the rapamycin-treated library are clustered at the 5’-end of the CDS.
 (C) Wild-type (WT) and pib2Δ strains were transformed with either an empty plasmid (∅) or plasmids encoding full-length (FL) or indicated fragments of Pib2 (see E, numbers refer to the amino acid position in the full-length Pib2 protein).
 5-fold serial dilutions of these strains were spotted on YPD or YPD containing 10 ng/ml rapamycin.
 Centromeric plasmids were used in all strains, except in those denoted with 2 µ, which carried multi-copy plasmids.
-(D) Strains of the indicated genotypes, transformed with either an empty plasmid (∅) or plasmids encoding full length (pPIB2) or truncated (pPIB2) versions of Pib2, were grown exponentially in minimal medium with proline as nitrogen source.
+(D) Strains of the indicated genotypes, transformed with either an empty plasmid (∅) or plasmids encoding full length (pPIB2) or truncated (pPIB2165-635) versions of Pib2, were grown exponentially in minimal medium with proline as nitrogen source.
 3 mM glutamine was added to the culture and the cells were harvested 2 min later.
-Protein extracts were resolved on an SDS-page and probed with antibodies either specific for Sch9-pThr165-635737 (P-Sch9), or for total Sch9 to assess TORC1 activity.
+Protein extracts were resolved on an SDS-page and probed with antibodies either specific for Sch9-pThr737 (P-Sch9), or for total Sch9 to assess TORC1 activity.
 (E) Schematic overview of Pib2 architecture and of the fragments used for genetic studies.
 (F) Summary of yeast-two-hybrid interactions between Pib2 fragments and the TORC1 subunit Kog1 (Figure 6—figure supplement 1).
 Fragments indicated by a black box interacted with Kog1, fragments indicated by a white box did not.
-(G) pib2Δ cells expressing the indicated Pib2 fragments from plasmids (see E) were assayed for their sensitivity to rapamycin (2.5 or 5 ng/ml) as in C. (H) WT or pib2Δ cells expressing the indicated Pib2 fragments from plasmids were assayed as in G, except that cells were spotted on synthetic medium to apply a selective pressure for plasmid maintenance.DOI: http://dx.doi.org/10.7554/eLife.23570.018
+(G) pib2Δ cells expressing the indicated Pib2 fragments from plasmids (see E) were assayed for their sensitivity to rapamycin (2.5 or 5 ng/ml) as in C. (H) WT or pib2Δ cells expressing the indicated Pib2 fragments from plasmids were assayed as in G, except that cells were spotted on synthetic medium to apply a selective pressure for plasmid maintenance.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/23570/elife-23570-fig6-figsupp1-v2.jpg)

-**Figure 6—figure supplement 1.:** A) Transposon coverage of the PIB2 gene.Top row is the rapamycin-treated library and rows below are presented as in Figures 2–5.
+**Figure 6—figure supplement 1.:** Top row is the rapamycin-treated library and rows below are presented as in Figures 2–5.
 The gray scale has been adjusted to account for the large number of sequencing reads mapping in the 5’ region of the gene.
 (B) Yeast-two-hybrid assay assessing the interaction of the indicated Pib2 fragments encoded on the pCAB plasmid, with full-length Kog1 encoded on the pPR3N plasmid.
 (C) gtr1Δ gtr2Δ cells expressing indicated, plasmid-encoded Pib2 fragments (see Figure 6E) were assayed for their sensitivity to rapamycin.
 Note that expressing Pib2Δ533-620 in gtr1Δ gtr2Δ cells appears to inhibit growth even in the absence of rapamycin.
-(D) gtr1Δ gtr2Δ cells, transformed with centromeric plasmids expressing Pib2 fragments (see Figure 6E) and alleles of Gtr1 and Gtr2 as indicated, were assayed for their sensitivity to rapamycin.DOI: http://dx.doi.org/10.7554/eLife.23570.019
+(D) gtr1Δ gtr2Δ cells, transformed with centromeric plasmids expressing Pib2 fragments (see Figure 6E) and alleles of Gtr1 and Gtr2 as indicated, were assayed for their sensitivity to rapamycin.

 Finding the TORC1 regulator PIB2 (Kim and Cunningham, 2015) was however unexpected, because PIB2 deletion confers sensitivity, not resistance, to rapamycin (Kim and Cunningham, 2015; Parsons et al., 2004).
 To solve this conundrum, we looked at the distribution of transposons on the PIB2 coding sequence.
 All the insertions selected by rapamycin treatment mapped to the 5’-end of the gene (Figure 6B).
 On the contrary, the rest of PIB2 was less covered in the rapamycin-treated than in non-rapamycin-treated libraries (Figure 6—figure supplement 1A).
 Insertions in the 5’ end of PIB2 therefore conferred rapamycin resistance, while insertions elsewhere, like complete deletion of PIB2, conferred rapamycin sensitivity.